 Cabo Orange National Park is located in Amapá state, on the coastline of northern Brazil and close to the border with French Guiana.
-The park is characterized by flooded grasslands, unique in the Amazon region, as well as by mangroves, which act as "fish nurseries."
+The park is characterized by flooded grasslands, unique in the Amazon region, and by mangroves, which act as fish nurseries.

 Cabo Orange National Park

-The National Park is bordered by French Guiana to the north; the Uaçá and Juminã indigenous lands and, in a short stretch, the Vila Velha Settlement Project, to the west and the Atlantic Ocean to the east.
+French Guiana borders the National Park to the north, the Uaçá and Juminã indigenous lands and, in a short stretch, the Vila Velha Settlement Project to the west and the Atlantic Ocean to the east.

-Cabo Orange National Park contains mangroves, flooded fields, clean fields interspersed with buritizais, savannahs, flooded forests (also called floodplains), upland forests, in addition to marine ecosystems.
+Cabo Orange National Park contains mangroves, flooded fields, clean fields interspersed with savannahs, flooded forests (also called floodplains), upland forests, and marine ecosystems.

-Cabo Orange National Park is characterized by periodically and permanently flooded grasslands, unique in the Amazon region, as well as by its mangroves, which act as "fish nurseries" and are vital for the maintenance of some of Brazil's most important fisheries.
+The National Park is characterized by periodically and permanently flooded grasslands, unique in the Amazon region, and by its mangroves, which act as "fish nurseries" and are vital for maintaining some of Brazil's most important fisheries.

-The basic objective of the National Park is for the preservation of natural ecosystems that are of great ecological relevance and scenic beauty.
-The designation enables the conduct of scientific research, the development of educational activities and environmental interpretation, recreation in contact with nature and eco-tourism.
+Cabo Orange National Park's primary objective is to preserve natural ecosystems of great ecological relevance and scenic beauty.
+In addition, the designation enables scientific research, the development of educational activities and environmental interpretation, and recreation in contact with nature and eco-tourism.

-Cabo Orange National Park adjoins the Amapá State Forest, a sustainable use conservation unit, established in 2006 and which covers 2,369,400 ha (5,855,000 acres).
+Cabo Orange National Park adjoins the Amapá State Forest, a sustainable use conservation unit established in 2006 covering 2,369,400 ha (5,855,000 acres).
 The park is part of the Amapá Biodiversity Corridor, created in 2003.
-The park is supported by the Amazon Region Protected Areas Program.
+The Amazon Region Protected Areas Program supports the park.

 The park is rich in biodiversity and supports globally threatened species.
 To date, 358 species of birds, 19 species of plants, and 54 species of mammals have been identified here.